|

 Others are to be treated as enemies.
 Thus, the current religious crusade

-effort to define the ~cosmos~ in advance and constitute it in a way
+the effort to define the ~cosmos~ in advance and constitute it in

-that reflects a particular conception of human possibility.
-A more authentic
+a way that reflects a particular conception of human possibility.

-commitment to the idea of a spontaneously ordered ~cosmos~ would not
+A more authentic commitment to the idea of a spontaneously ordered

-involve this return to a vengeful Augustinian moralism, nor would it
+~cosmos~ would not involve this return to a vengeful Augustinian moralism,

 to forestall collective initiatives.
 Instead, it would problematize